Fixed Appliance Testing

 Why you need Fixed Appliance Testing

 Is your business controlling its electrical risks or is there more you could be doing?
 Fixed Appliance Testing is an aspect of electrical testing which is frequently neglected by business owners and landlords but it is just as important as PAT Testing.
-We take it for granted that the fixed appliances we use constantly, such as storage heaters, cookers and hand driers will be fine but, as with any electrical item which undergoes regular use is susceptible to wear and tear.
+We take it for granted that the fixed appliances we use constantly, such as storage heaters, cookers and hand dryers will be fine but, they may not have been installed correctly, or as with any electrical item which undergoes regular use, they may have been damaged due to wear and tear.
 Therefore, the importance of regular electrical testing of your rented or company’s electrical equipment cannot be emphasised enough from both a Health & Safety and liability perspective.
 Let us pause for a moment to take a look at the pictures below.
-Without a Fixed Appliance Test, would you have known that the cooker was dangerous in the picture beneath was dangerous?
+Without a Fixed Appliance Test, would you have known that the cooker was dangerous in the picture beneath?
 Would you have known that there was a real risk of fire due to a loose connection in the cooker outlet, not to mention the damaged cable?

 Faulty fixed appliances can be fatal and the majority of them do not get tested.
 Around a thousand work-related electrical accidents are reported to the Health and Safety Executive (HSE) each year and about 30 people die of their injuries.
-ACtest is striving to promote Fixed Appliance Testing because it is not discussed widely enough within the electrical industry or the world at large.
-Ensuring that you have a systematic programme of inspecting and testing to check the both portable and fixed appliances greatly minimizes the risk of injury and fires as there is a higher chance of spotting faults and rectifying them.
+ACtest is actively raising the profile of Fixed Appliance Testing because it is not discussed widely enough.
+Ensuring that you have a systematic programme of inspecting and testing to check both portable and fixed appliances greatly minimises the risk of injury and fires as there is a higher chance of spotting faults and rectifying them.

 What is a fixed appliance?